hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 [In my previous post,]({% post_url 2016-02-06-a-website-journey-from-drupal-6-to-drupal-8-part-1 %}) I described why I was upgrading a website from Drupal 6 to Drupal 8 and some of the key considerations.

-For this post, I will install the Drupal Migration Modules and upgrade the core content.
+For this post, I will install the Drupal Migration Modules.

 From [Praparing an Upgrade](https://www.drupal.org/node/2350603) I will check: